hellohaptik/docs_haptik/docs/bot-builder/advanced/integrating-custom-code.md

 ## Best Practices

-**1. Assign Chat to Agent** In some scenarios, where integration response fails or some unknown exception occurs then instead of sending bot break message we can also directly assign chat to an agent for better user experience.
+**1. Assign Chat to Agent** In some scenarios, where integration response fails or some unknown exception occurs then instead of sending bot break message we can also directly assign chat to an agent for better user experience. <Coming Soon>

-**2.Handle textual content** - is used to configure the bot response which comes from the backend.
-Everytime we want to change bot's response code change is required, to avoid that pain we can use one **key value store**.
-Any person with zero to little tech knowledge can change bot response from key value store(with GUI) by updating the message copy corresponding to that unique message key or ID and share with the developer and dev fetches the response from that key and return the response.
+**2.Handle textual content** - Everytime we want to change bot's response, a code change is required.
+To avoid that pain, we can use **key value stores**.
+Any person with zero to little tech knowledge can change bot response from key value store (with GUI) by updating the message copy corresponding to that unique message key or ID.
+This message key can be shared with the developer and fetch the response using that key.

-**3. Advanced UI Elements**  - Haptik defines a superset of UI elements that are available across multiple platforms.
+**3. HSLs**  - Haptik defines a superset of UI elements that are available across multiple platforms.
 These UI elements are then converted to their platform equivalent (js-sdk, android, ios, facebook-messenger, etc..) if they are not available on that specific platform.
-Eg. Forms are converted to quick replies on the Facebook platform and collected over free form. [for more detail read here](
+Eg. Forms are converted to quick replies on the Facebook platform and collected over free form. [for more detail read here](https://docs.haptik.ai/hsl/)